These are the Best RV Antennas

 Indoor cellular RV antennas are also omnidirectional and directional.
 Omnidirectional ones broadcast boosted cell signals in all directions, while directional ones broadcast boosted cell signals in a single direction.
 The amount of coverage they provide depends on the antenna's specifications and your existing cell phone signal strength.

 The B-Flat antenna is thin, flat, and unobtrusive.
-It comes standard with most Bolton Technical cell signal booster kits but can be used with any cell booster.
+It can be used with any cell booster.
 It applies up to 3 dBi gain to cell signals in the 698-2700 MHz bandwidths.

 For reliable coverage mid-cabin, desktop and whip antennas for RVs are best.

-The Bolton Indoor Board, standard with the Bolton Victory Cellular Signal Booster kits, broadcasts superior cell signal inside RVs.
+The Bolton Indoor Board broadcasts superior cell signal inside RVs.
 It features up to 8 dBi gain.
 That’s about 3x more power than the other cellular indoor RV antennas mentioned.
 Wall mounted it will not take up any counter space.

 Portable internet in RVs is available via cellular or satellite.
 Each service utilizes different RV antennas.